oslabs-beta/Cachier/README.md

-# Cache-MoneyQL
+# Cachier

-Welcome to Cache-MoneyQL, a lightweight GraphQL caching tool that is configured specifically for GraphQL to reduce load times and minimize data fetching.
+Welcome to Cachier, a lightweight GraphQL caching tool that is configured specifically for GraphQL to reduce load times and minimize data fetching.

 GraphQL does not have native HTTP caching as a result of its singular employment of the POST method, forcing the danger of over-fetching by re-running queries and slowing load times.